opencomputeproject/OCP-Security-SAFE/Documentation/framework.md

         * Discovery of hard-coded credentials, seeds, private keys, or symmetric secrets.
         * Identifying temporal and spatial memory safety issues that arise due to improper input validation or race conditions that may occur along the attack surfaces that were identified in the threat model.
-        * Discovery of remnant debug handles on production builds
+        * Discovery of remnant debug handlers on production builds
         * Analysis of the cryptographic constructions employed by the firmware when protecting the confidentiality or integrity of any critical assets.
         * Improper handling of cryptographic material, e.g. keys, counters, nonces, seeds.